echen/scaldingale/README.md

     }
     .groupBy('movie, 'movie2) {
 			_
         .size // length of each vector
         .sum('ratingProd -> 'dotProduct)
         .sum('rating -> 'ratingSum)
         .sum('rating2 -> 'rating2Sum)
         .sum('ratingSq -> 'ratingNormSq)
         .sum('rating2Sq -> 'rating2NormSq)
         .max('numRaters) // Just an easy way to make sure the numRaters field stays.
         .max('numRaters2)
         // Notice that all of these operations chain together like in a builder object.
 		}
 ```

-To summarize, each row in `vectorCalcs` contains the following fields:
+To summarize, each row in `vectorCalcs` now contains the following fields:

 * **movie, movie2**
 * **numRaters, numRaters2**: the total number of people who rated each movie